blacklightpy/vaultofknowledge/🔮 World Building/Art of Creation/Particles.md

 Particles are the basic units with which we work with in our world.

-Any entity can be a particle, and particles can have subparticles.
+Any entity can be a particle, and particles can have sub-particles.
+In other words, a particle is much like a unit quantity with which other particles are made of.

 - Energy
 ### Fundamental Particles